mgacummings/isGVD/README.md

 This Sage notebook contains several functions, most notable is the `isGVD` function.
 Taking any polynomial ideal, stored as a string, as input, this function returns whether or not the ideal is geometrically vertex decomposable.

-This software was developed during an NSERC USRA, supervised by Sergio Da Silva, Jenna Rajchgot, and Adam VAn Tuyl.
+This software was developed during an NSERC USRA, supervised by Sergio Da Silva, Jenna Rajchgot, and Adam Van Tuyl.

 ## Caveat emptor